What to do

 The Club is run by four Action Groups (Cricket, Ground, Social and Community) and we warmly welcome anyone from Cublington and the surrounding villages & towns who would like to join the club as a playing, non-playing, junior or senior member.

-If you are interested in getting involved or would like further information please contact: Club Chairman Michael Reilly on 01296 681328 or Tom Gadsby on 01296 680452
+If you are interested in getting involved or would like further information please contact: Club Chairman Tom Gadsby on 01296 680452

 www.CublingtonCC.org